auth0/docs/articles/api/management/v1/use-cases.md

 # Features not affected by the Management API v1 Deprecation

-If your business process or configuration requires these features, you can continue using these endpoints as they won't be affected by the Management API v1 Deprecation.
+If your business process or configuration requires these features, you can continue using these endpoints; they won't be affected by the Management API v1 Deprecation.

-The features that are not being deprecated at the moment are:
+Features that are not currently being deprecated include:

 * [Enterprise Users/Directory Searching](#enterprise-users/directory-searching)

 ## Enterprise Users/Directory Searching

-The following endpoints allows you to search directly for users authenticated using enterprise connections, such as Active Directory or Azure Active Directory.
+The following endpoints allow you to search directly for users authenticated using enterprise connections, such as Active Directory or Azure Active Directory.
 These endpoints are not currently available in the [Management API v2](/api/v2).

 * All users from a specific directory:
 [`/api/connections/{connection}/users`](/api/v1#get--api-connections--connection--users)